test-results-reporter/test-results-reporter.github.io/docs/guides/quick-start.md

 # Quick Start

-This guide walks you through creating a configuration file for sending automation test results to a Slack channel or others using the `test-results-reporter` package.
+This guide walks you through creating a configuration file for sending automation test results to a Slack channel or Microsoft Teams channel or Google Chat.

 ## 1. Create Config File

-Create a new file (e.g., `config.json`).
-The configuration file is written in `JSON` format (*can also be a .js file*), which uses key-value pairs to define settings.
+Create a new file, perhaps named `config.json` or even `config.js`.
+This configuration file adopts the JSON structure, utilizing key-value pairs for setting definitions.
+Throughout the documentation, JSON files are used for defining configuration.

 ```json
 {}